 Zymox Otic contains 1% hydrocortisone which effectively treats acute and chronic otitis externa that are caused by bacterial, fungal and yeast infections.

-Hydrocortisone is also very effective at reducing inflammation and itching, both of which can be very distressing and uncomfortable for your pet, and is one of the first signs you will note when an infection has taken hold.
+Hydrocortisone is also very effective at reducing ear inflammation and itching, both of which can be very distressing and uncomfortable for your pet, and is one of the first signs you will note when a dog ear infection has taken hold.

 Zymox ear drops for dogs contains a short dropper as opposed to a long thin in ear applicator, so if your dog is mid-infection, it will be much less distressing for you to apply.